A Warhammer 40k hobbyist posted what looked like a massive 3D printed Leagues of Votann titan, packed with heavy weapons, and then it all got weird…

 Fingers crossed, we get to see this thing stomping around in actual resin someday, because the 40k hobby absolutely needs more giant space dwarven walkers in the world.

-Final Thoughts on Warhammer 40k Votann Titan
+Final Thoughts from us on this Warhammer 40k Votann Titan

 So, was it real?
 AI-faked?
 Half-finished STL bait for Facebook likes?
 At this point, your guess is as good as ours.
-But what is clear is that the design absolutely rules.
+But what is clear is that the overall design absolutely rules.

 Votann players have been howling for a mid-size walker, and this hits every mark with mechanical fury.
 Even if it came from AI dreamland or got scrubbed from the internet faster than a Squat joke at GW HQ, it still gave the community a glimpse at what could be.